-There are a ton of different Cricut machines out there, but the two lines that they still actively update and promote are the Explore Air line and the Cricut Maker.
+There are a ton of different machines out there, but the two lines that they still actively update and promote are the Explore Air line and the Maker.

-I am fortunate to own both, and really, they are both amazing machines.
+I am fortunate to own the Air, Air 2 and Maker, and really, they are all amazing machines.
 There are things I like about the Air more than the Maker, but overall, I like the power and possibilities of the Maker.

 I wrote this post – Cricut Maker vs Cricut Explore Air: Which Cricut Machine Should You Buy? which I think will be helpful in determining the best machine for your needs.